 Defend juvenile law provisions: SC tells Centre

-Asking if the nature of a crime should be taken into account before granting immunity to juveniles from criminal prosecution, the Supreme Court Monday asked the Centre to defend the "constitutional validity" of the provision in the Juvenile Justice Act that treats a person as minor till 18.
+Asking if the nature of a crime should be taken into account before granting immunity to juveniles from criminal prosecution, the Supreme Court Monday asked the Centre to defend the "constitutional validity" of the provision in the Juvenile Justice Act that treats a person as minor until 18 years.

 The petitioner asked the court to declare certain provisions of the Act in violation of fundamental rights under Articles 14 (right to equality) and 21 (right to life and liberty) of the Constitution.
 It also sought that certain provisions be held unconstitutional, pointing out that the definition of "juvenile in conflict with law" accords absolute immunity to delinquents up to the age of 18 years from being prosecuted like adults despite the gravity of their crimes.

 "Should the fixation of age as 18 years have some nexus with the crime?
 The question that this petition raises is that the gravity of crime must have some connection with the determination of age and its benefits," said the court, addressing Attorney General G E Vahanvati.

 The AG had been requested by the Bench on Friday to appear before it and communicate the Centre's stand.